-(g) For fitting without an inner tube "tubeless"; and
+(g) For fitting without an inner tube "tubeless";

-(h) Manufactured during the twenty-fifth week of the year 2006 (see paragraph 3.2. of this Regulation).
+(h) Manufactured during the twenty-fifth week of the year 2006 (see paragraph 3.2. of this Regulation);

+(i) Requiring to be inflated to 240 kPa for measurements and tyre resistance to burst.

 The positioning and order of the markings constituting the tyre designation are as follows: